-Business and Society have an intricate relationship that business defines society as such, and society gives shape to business.
-The Course intends to help participants gain a more specific in-depth understanding of the interplay between business, government, and society while paying special attention to how firms manage those relationships.
-The first phase of the Course familiarises the participants with some of the key concepts, such as Society, Business, Work, Capitalism, Globalisation, and Market, and issues and emerging trends associated with them.
-Having a profound knowledge on the key concepts, issues and trends, the second phase of the Course examines the role of business in contemporary society in light of stakeholder approach to business and society, corporate social responsibility, sustainable development, working through diversity, eliminating poverty, negotiating the role of business in society through governments, and morality and ethics.
+Business and Society have an intricate relationship that they always interrelate, creating an effect on each other.
+In this context, Business in Society course gives the participants an in-depth understanding of this dialectical relationship between Business and Society.
+In order to understand the role of business in society, the first phase of the Course familiarises the participants with some of the key concepts, such as Society, Business, Work, Capitalism, Globalisation, and the Market, and issues and emerging trends associated with them.
+Having familiarised with the key concepts, issues and trends, the second phase of the Course examines the role of Business in Contemporary Society in the light of corporate social responsibility, sustainable development, working with diversity, eliminating poverty, morality and ethics, and negotiating the role of business in society through Government.
 Thereby, the Course encourages the participants to critically reflect on the increasingly complex interplay between business and society.